If you’re at university, it may be worth getting a credit card to help with your day-to-day finances – find out if a credit card is right for you

-Advantages of student credit cards
+Advantages of credit cards for students

-- A student credit card can be a good way of paying for things while you’re at university – you get up to 56 days to pay off whatever you spend on it before you have to pay any interest.
+A student credit card can be a good way of paying for things while you’re at university – you can get up to 56 days to pay off whatever you spend on it before you have to pay any interest.

-- Credit cards for students have a low credit limit (usually around £500) so that you can’t get into too much debt.
+Also, credit cards for students have a low credit limit (usually around £500) so that you can’t get into too much debt.

-- By using a credit card instead of a debit card, you get protection under Section 75 of the Consumer Credit Act, which means if you pay for something costing over £100 on your credit card and something goes wrong, the credit card provider will be able to give you a refund.
+By using a credit card instead of a debit card, you get protection under Section 75 of the Consumer Credit Act, which means if you pay for something costing over £100 on your credit card and something goes wrong, the credit card provider will be able to give you a refund.

-- If you use it the right way, a student credit card can help you to get into good payment habits, and build up a good credit rating for when you leave university.
+Additionally, if you use it the right way, a student credit card can help you to get into good payment habits, and build up a good credit rating for when you leave university.

 Disadvantages of student credit cards

-- After the initial interest-free period, you’ll have to pay off a set minimum amount and start paying interest on the rest of your balance too – which can get expensive.
+After the initial interest-free period, you’ll have to pay off a set minimum amount and start paying interest on the rest of your balance too – which can get expensive.

-- The monthly minimum repayments on student credit cards are usually higher than those of standard credit cards.
+Moreover, the monthly minimum repayments on student credit cards are usually higher than those of standard credit cards.

 Alternatives to a student credit card

 Prepaid cards work like credit cards, except you pre-load money onto the card (a bit like topping up a pay as you go mobile phone), so they’re a great way to pay for things in shops and online and there’s no way you can get into debt.
-Compare prepaid cards.

 If you’re looking for ways to borrow money to fund yourself while you’re at university, then a Student Loan should always be your first port of call.

 The interest free amount usually increases for each year of your degree.
 After you graduate, you have to start paying interest on some or all of whatever you’ve borrowed, but they’re still a great cost-effective way to borrow while you’re at university.